-With Coronavirus on everyone’s mind, the Zen Maitri team has put together a natural health immunity guide.
-We've included advice on which of our products you can turn to if you’re struggling with specific symptoms, insights into how meditation can support your immune system, and practical steps you can take to stay well for the long term.
+Our team of medical herbalists has put together this natural health immunity guide, with advice on which of our products you can turn to if you’re struggling with specific symptoms, insights into how meditation can support your immune system, and practical steps you can take to stay well for the long term.

 If you’re experiencing any of the symptoms below, our herbal medicines - which include teas, supplements and tinctures - can help.